 Technology has enhanced social interactions, allowing students to engage in both partial and full learning experiences.
 In many advanced societies around the world, schools are rapidly advancing their teaching methods to support development and modernization through blended learning.
 Blending learning with technology fosters the availability of comprehensive educational content, enabling teachers and students to meet the demands of the accelerated scientific age (JEP, 2023).
 This approach facilitates interaction between teachers, students, scientific tools, and the environment, providing valuable insights into solving daily and national problems

-2.1.2.
-Community Of Inquiry Framework
+2. 2.
+Community of Inquiry Framework

 Advancement in research has shown that there are intricacies around social learning and learning outcomes necessitating the rise for a new theoretical approach called Community of Inquiry Framework (CIOF) which explains the interdependency between three core factors which include social presence, cognitive presence, and teaching presence with the aim of creating meaningful experiences for the learners.
 This theory explains the impact of the teaching experiences and models on the cognitive and social awareness of the learners.

-Figure 2.1 Community of Inquiry Framework
+Fig. 1 Community of Inquiry Framework

 According to the theory, the experiences of the teachers has an impact on students learning experiences of which socioemotional learning is a strong part of this.
 Zidiropoulou and Mavroidis (2019) aimed to investigate the correlation between varied student learning styles and the three components of Community of Inquiry (COI) by employing multiple instruments to survey the experiences of postgraduate students enrolled in distance learning courses at a Greek university with strong positive relationship between diverse learning styles, cognitive, teaching and social presence of the learners.
 These findings corroborate the premise that the strategic design of a course is crucial for enhancing student learning experiences.
 Thompson et al. (2017) examined the ways in which online learning platforms might either hinder or promote desired behaviours and interactions.
 Fiock (2020) asserts that educators must develop an online course considering the various presences of the Community of Inquiry (COI).

 3. Statement of Problem